caipre/iterex/journal/_posts/2013/04/2013-04-03-your-flight-has-been-canceled.md

 After a short conversation with a British Airways attendant, I accepted one of the nine remaining seats on an flight leaving two hours earlier than my original booking; my connecting flight to Spain would be the same.
-Sam was supposed to fly from Chicago to Boston so we could continue to Spain together, but his ticket was changed to a direct flight into London with different connecting flight to Spain.
+Sam's booking had been changed as well.
+He was supposed to fly from Chicago to Boston so we could continue to Spain together, but his ticket was changed to a direct flight into London with different connecting flight to Spain.
 We'd have to wait until we were both in Málaga before we would see each other.

-I left the bike shop and a few short hours later, I was at Logan airport saying some hard goodbyes.
-It felt like I would be leaving Boston for a lot longer than the five months I planned.
+I left the bike shop feeling quite a bit more rushed than when I had entered.
+A few short hours later, I was at Logan airport saying some hard goodbyes.
+It felt like I would be leaving Boston for a lot longer than the five months I was planning.

-I sent out some final goodbyes then turned off my phone.
+While waiting to board, I sent out some final goodbyes before turning off my phone.
 I slept for most of the flight across the Atlantic.
 When I landed in London Heathrow, the sky was overcast gray and it was snowing.
-It reminded me of a perfectly named drink I used to get at the coffee house at university: a *London Fog*.
-Hopefully it would be a bit warmer by the time we made it back here by bike.
+It reminded me of a perfectly named drink I used to get at the coffee house at university: a London Fog.
+I hoped it would be warmer by the time we made it back here on bike.
 I left Heathrow on a bus to Gattwick, about an hour ride.
 After a short flight to Málaga, I landed in sunny Spain where I was greeted by Sam and his family.

 We'd made it.